DavithCH/sigma-online-formation/README.md

     To become a teacher, you need register your account and wait for admin to validate your account.

+    After finish registration, there will be an email automatically send to admin.

     Once your account is validated by admin, you will see all functionalities to create, update and delete your courses.

 ## MCD